 - what makes it better

-Be a fly on your wall
+Be a Fly on Your Wall

-We might have symptoms which become so normal to us that we don’t think of them as symptoms.
+We might have symptoms that become so normal to us that we don’t think of them as symptoms.
 It is a good idea to look at our lives as if on the outside looking in.